Isamd4/C/README.md

 # C
-This contains my C programming language personal projects and also implementation of data structures based on my knowledge and experiences.
+The branches of this repo contain my C programming language personal projects and also implementation of data structures based on my knowledge and experiences.